Thomas Szasz: Career

 Thomas Szasz was a strong critic of institutional psychiatry and was a prolific writer.
 According to psychiatrist Tony B. Benning, there were "three major themes in Szasz's writings: his contention that there is no such thing as mental illness, his contention that individual responsibility is never compromised in those suffering from what is generally considered as mental illness, and his perennial interest in calling attention to the political nature of psychiatric diagnosis".
 According to Williams and Caplan, Szasz is "best known for his view that without a diagnosis of neurological disease or damage, a psychiatric diagnosis was meaningless".
-Though his ideas had little influence on mainstream psychiatry, many were supported by some behavioral and social scientists.

 Szasz first presented his attack on "mental illness" as a legal term in 1958 in the Columbia Law Review.
 In his article he argued that mental illness was no more a fact bearing on a suspect's guilt than is possession by the devil.
 His books The Myth of Mental Illness (1961) and The Manufacture of Madness (1970) set out some of the arguments most associated with him.

 In 1961, Szasz testified before a United States Senate committee, arguing that using mental hospitals to incarcerate people defined as insane violated the general assumptions of the patient–doctor relationship, and turned the doctor into a warden and keeper of a prison.

 Szasz was convinced there was a metaphorical character to mental disorders, and its uses in psychiatry were frequently injurious.
 He set himself a task to delegitimize legitimating agencies and authorities, and what he saw as their vast powers, enforced by psychiatrists and other mental health professionals, mental health laws, mental health courts, and mental health sentences.
 Szasz was a critic of the influence of modern medicine on society, which he considered to be the secularization of religion's hold on humankind.
 Criticizing scientism, he targeted psychiatry in particular, underscoring its campaigns against masturbation at the end of the 19th century, its use of medical imagery and language to describe misbehavior, its reliance on involuntary mental hospitalization to protect society, and the use of lobotomy and other interventions to treat psychosis.
 Szasz consistently paid attention to the power of language in the establishment and maintenance of the social order, both in small interpersonal and in wider social, economic, and/or political spheres.

+Death

+Szasz's colleague Jeff Schaler described his death as a suicide.
+Szasz ended his own life on September 8, 2012, after suffering a painful spinal-compression fracture from a recent fall.
+Szasz had previously argued for the right to die in his writings.
+By Schaler's account, the exact method of suicide is unknown: "It is not known whether the prescription for pain pills is what he [Szasz] used to end his life."
+Considering this and moreover without Schaler's account, Szasz's death cannot absolutely be considered a suicide.